trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 Each button has two slots assigned to it that can be activated by holding the button for less than or more than one second.

-The slots that have not been configured have no label so they are shown as "empty''.
+The slots that have not been configured have no label so they are shown as ''empty''.
 Next, let's set a label to slot 1a.

 #### Set a Label {#set-a-label}